DelinaLy/GraphRAG-Dialogue-Insights/README.md

 # 5. Steps to Reproduce
 In this section, we describe how to reproduce the results from the individual user-centered validation sessions of the onboarding use case.
 1. In the [GDI/supplementary-materials/onboarding/software_engineer/](/supplementary-materials/onboarding/software_engineer/) folder, we have provided the logs of the participants P1-P5 from the user-centered validation sessions.
 To extract the unique questions from these logs, run `python process.logs.py` in the src folder.
 A file is generated for each participant in the [/supplementary-materials/onboarding/software_engineer/extracted_questions](/supplementary-materials/onboarding/software_engineer/extracted_questions).
-2. In [GDI/src/GDI.py](/src/GDI.py), we have provided comments on lines 78-85 and 91-91 to provide guidance to loop through the user questions, and reproduce the results.
+2. In [GDI/src/GDI.py](/src/GDI.py), we have provided comments on lines 79-87 and 93-94 to provide guidance to loop through the user questions and reproduce the results.
 Note that since we are using a large language model, the answer can vary slightly from the reproduced results.
 3. Follow the <a href="#3-installation-instructions">installation instructions.</a>
 4. Click on the _Send_ button.
 The user questions are automatically asked to GDI.
 Depending on your desktop, this can take a few minutes.
 5. You can save the log by clicking on the _Save Session_ button.
-The saved files can be found in the folder [/supplementary-materials/saved-logs](GDI/supplementary-materials/saved-logs).
+The saved files can be found in the folder [GDI/supplementary-materials/saved-logs](supplementary-materials/saved-logs).

 <p align="right">(<a href="#top">↑ Back to Top</a>)</p>